mayra-cabrera/mayra-cabrera.github.io/_posts/2015-07-12-block-parameters.markdown

     Reassigned to x in block; it's now 13
     Outer x is still 100
 {% endhighlight %}
-The x inside the block isn’t the same as the x outside the block, because x is used as a block parameter.
-Even reassigning to x inside the block doesn’t overwrite the “outer” x.
+The x inside the block isn’t the same as the `x` outside the block, because `x`  is used as a block parameter.
+Even reassigning to `x` inside the block doesn’t overwrite the “outer” `x`.
 This behavior enables you to use any variable name you want for your block parameters without having to worry about whether a variable of the same name is already in scope.

 ### Ruby special notation